AI governance for healthcare in Aotearoa that protects patients and practitioners.

-Healthcare AI is different.
-Patient safety, practitioner liability, health information privacy, and hauora Māori health equity create governance challenges that no generic framework can address.
-Our team helps New Zealand healthcare organisations navigate the Health Information Privacy Code 2020, Medsafe requirements, Privacy Act 2020 compliance, and clinical governance obligations specific to Aotearoa, protecting both patients and practitioners.
+Healthcare AI carries patient safety, practitioner liability, health information privacy, and hauora Māori health equity together in a single decision.
+We help New Zealand healthcare organisations comply with the Health Information Privacy Code 2020, Medsafe SaMD requirements, Privacy Act 2020, and clinical governance obligations.

 Research from Waitematā Healthcare published in Nature Digital Medicine found that international governance frameworks are inappropriate for Aotearoa New Zealand's healthcare context.
-Organisations need governance that is context-specific, population-appropriate, and grounded in the regulatory and cultural realities of delivering care in this country.
+Governance needs to be context-specific, population-appropriate, and grounded in local regulatory and cultural realities.

-Healthcare artificial intelligence adoption is accelerating across Aotearoa New Zealand, from Te Whatu Ora to private hospitals and primary care.
-But governance has not kept pace with the technology, the regulatory requirements, or the cultural obligations that make healthcare in this country unique.
+Healthcare AI adoption is accelerating across Aotearoa New Zealand, from Te Whatu Ora to private hospitals and primary care.
+Governance has not kept pace with the technology, the regulatory requirements, or the cultural obligations that make healthcare in this country unique.

 Is our AI software a regulated medical device?

-Medsafe regulates software as a medical device under New Zealand law, but classification is not always straightforward.
+Medsafe regulates software as a medical device (SaMD) under New Zealand law.
+Classification is not always straightforward.
 Clinical decision support tools, AI scribes with diagnostic features, and predictive analytics may all require registration depending on their intended use.
 Getting classification wrong creates serious legal exposure for healthcare organisations and the practitioners who rely on these tools.

 What are practitioners' obligations when using AI?

 Practitioners remain personally responsible for AI used in their clinical practice.
-That includes checking scribe accuracy against their clinical judgement, understanding bias risks that affect different patient populations, and ensuring proper informed consent under the Code of Health and Disability Services Consumers' Rights.
-Many clinicians across New Zealand are using these tools without understanding the governance and liability obligations that attach to their use.
+Checking scribe accuracy against clinical judgement, understanding bias risks that affect different patient populations, ensuring proper informed consent under the Code of Health and Disability Services Consumers' Rights.
+Many clinicians across New Zealand are using these tools without understanding the governance and liability obligations attached to their use.

 How do we protect patient data in AI systems?